Ahmed-S94/devops114/devops114/readme.md

 What is DevOps?

 Devops is a combination of two departments; Development and operations.
 The overall workflow emphasises the communication between both the IT professionals managing the environment and the software developers.
-Automation is essential as a DevOps engineer however fundamentally Devops involves combining development and operations into a singular continuous process.
+Automation is essential as a DevOps engineer however fundamentally Devops involves combining development and operations into a singular continuous process to alleviate the blame culture that used to exist.